I thought it would just be a fun thing to do, and it was, but now I’ve also got a professional qualification!

 Many also take advantage of the Short Course GCSE Psychology whilst the Extended Project Qualification (EPQ) goes from strength to strength with pupils producing this nationally assessed qualification on any topic of their choice.

-Leiths Cookery School continues to flourish and girls can take their Introductory Certificate in Food and Wine.
-Sixth Formers are also encouraged to take their skills and love for learning to a wider audience whilst developing links with the community around them and the Sixth Form has strong connections with local prep and junior schools through our much acclaimed Science Outreach programme.
+Sixth Formers are also encouraged to take their skills and love for learning to a wider audience whilst developing links with the community around them and the Sixth Form has strong connections with local Prep and Junior Schools through our much acclaimed Science Outreach programme.

 Public speaking is very popular, and girls take part in national competitions to build their presentation skills and their confidence in communication.
 From Medical Society to Law Club, there is something for everyone.

-The work that comes with extra-curricular activities enables me to lead a healthier, busier lifestyle and has helped me to become much more productive
+The work that comes with co-curricular activities enables me to lead a healthier, busier lifestyle and has helped me to become much more productive

 Catherine, Upper Sixth